PapierBulle1631/Anti-TDoS/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Contributing

-Contributions are welcome!
-If you have ideas for improvements, feel free to fork this repository, make changes, and submit a pull request.
+This is a finished version and no modification are to come.
+Feel free to send feedback but it is not probable that the apk changes.

 ## Contact

 For any inquiries or issues, feel free to open an issue in this repository, or contact me at:
-- Email: [your.email@example.com]
+- Email: bubblewrap1631@gmail.com